Krishna201i/Skillcread-project-1/README.md

 ## 🎉 **Ready to Deploy!**

-Your application is now perfectly structured for Netlify.
+Your application is now perfectly structured for Netlify with only essential files.
 Simply upload all files and enjoy your live PDF Semantic Search & RAG service!

 ---